 CARING FOR OUR COMMON HOME – A talk by Catherine Green, Climate Change Activist and CAFOD volunteer.
 TOMORROW Monday 8th April, 7:30pm in St Vincent’s Parish Centre, Westleigh, Altrincham.

-SPECIAL COLLECTION: This weekend we will have a retiring collection in Our Lady Queen of Peace and St Hilda and St Aidan’s parishes, for the people of Mozambique devastated by storm and flood.
+SPECIAL COLLECTION: This weekend we will have a retiring collection in Our Lady Queen of Peace and St Hilda and St Aidan’s parishes, for the people of Mozambique, devastated by storm and flood.

 STEWARDS – The Chrism Mass this year is in Saint Anthony’s on Wednesday of Holy Week, 16th April at 7.00pm.
-We need 8 people for Car parking duty & 4 people for welcoming.
+We need 8 people for car parking duty & 4 people for welcoming.
 Please let Fr Nick or Fr Michael know if you can spare the time to help.

 A.C.T.S.
 'Adult Catholics Together Spiritually'.
-The next Day of Reflection is taking place on Sat 13th April 2019 at Shrewsbury Cathedral.
+The next Day of Reflection is taking place next Sat 13th April 2019 at Shrewsbury Cathedral.
 Open to all ages, the theme will focus on the 'Divinity of Christ'.
 Fr Tom Cunnah will lead the day which starts with Mass at 9.30am and finishes at 3.30pm.
 The address is: 11 Belmont, Shrewsbury SY1 1TE (the Cathedral is about a 10 minute walk from Shrewsbury railway station).
-Payment by anonymous donation (suggested cost £10).
+Payment by anonymous donation (£10 suggested).
 Please contact Siobhan Cartwright for further details (siobhanbc@gmail.com / tel: 0161 477 2783 / 07761138947).

-SPUC COLLECTIONS across the Wythenshawe churches this year, totalled: £758.41.
+SPUC COLLECTIONS across the Wythenshawe churches this year, totalled £758.41.
 Thank you for your generosity.
 Please continue to pray for all the unborn and their mothers.

-THE “WAY OF THE CROSS” is planned for Good Friday starting from Saint Aidan’s at 1.30pm and walking to Saint Hilda's, reaching there by 3pm to participate in the 3pm Good Friday services.

-CATHOLIC SOCIAL ACTION WYTHENSHAWE (CSAW) MEETING FOR CARERS – Monday 8th April, 9:30am–11am in the Glendinning room at St Anthony’s Parish centre.
+CATHOLIC SOCIAL ACTION WYTHENSHAWE (CSAW) MEETING FOR CARERS – Monday 8th April, 9:30am–11am in the Glendinning Room at St Anthony’s Parish centre.

-THE LEADERSHIP COUNCIL – will meet in St ??, this Thursday 11th April at 7.30 p.m.
+THE LEADERSHIP COUNCIL – will meet this Thursday 11th April at 7.30 p.m.

 SAINT PETER’S SCHOOL currently needs to appoint a school governor (which is a voluntary position).
 Perhaps you were part of St Peter’s (Newall Green) community and it’s now “payback” time for you.
 If anyone is interested in the role, please see Father Nick.

 SACRED HEART & SAINT PETER